 Here are some of the wood grades:

-- Wood Grade 1 – This would be the highest quality of lumber or wood and have very few knots; if the wood has knots they are small and tight knots.
+- Wood Grade 1 – This would be the highest quality of lumber or wood and have very few knots; if the wood has knots, they are small and tight knots.
 Usually, for furniture, you do not want to have a lot of knots as the knots can weaken the wood or will need to be filled.

 - Wood Grade 2 – This wood would have more knots than Grade 1.
-In finer furniture production, Grade 2 may be placed in areas where the knots can not be seen, and the structure will not be compromised by using wood with wood knots.
+In finer furniture production, Grade 2 may be placed in areas where the knots can not be seen, and the structure will not be compromised using wood with wood knots.

 - Wood Grade 3– This is wood that is typically damaged and has blemishes.
 It is only used in areas that no one can see or not used at all.

 For our furniture manufacturing, we usually use Grades 1 and 2.
-Sometimes for a specific look, a designer may want to see knots on the furniture’s surface to give the furniture some character, but for most fine solid hardwood furniture, this would not be the case.
+Sometimes, for a specific look, a designer may want to see knots on the furniture’s surface to give the furniture some character, but for most fine solid hardwood furniture, this would not be the case.

 Solid Wood and Cost Considerations